Whitewashed buildings line a street in the Kasbah of the Oudaias in Rabat, Morocco

 10 Memorable Places to Stay in Rabat for Solo Travellers

 A recent addition to the lineup is a magnificent seaside palace that has undergone a multi-million-dollar facelift.
-I dare say it’s now one of Morocco’s most sought-after luxury properties.
+I dare say it’s now one of Morocco’s most sought-after luxury properties – it’s definitely on my vision board!

 In this article, I’ll share some of the best places to stay in Rabat for solo travellers, whether you’re travelling on a tight budget or looking to splurge.
 Aside from hotels and riads in the heart of the medina, I’ve included a couple of modern properties in the nearby surroundings.